-1. AUTHORITY
+1. Authority

-This is Torres Strait Island Regional Council's investigation policy for how complaints about the inappropriate conduct of Councillors which have been referred to Council by the Office of the Independent Assessor will be dealt with as required by section 150AE of the Local Government Act 2009 (LGA).
+This is Torres Strait Island Regional Council's investigation policy for how complaints about the inappropriate conduct of Councillors will be dealt with as required by the section 150AE of the Local Government Act 2009 (LGA).
 However, this policy does not relate to more serious Councillor conduct.

-2. SCOPE
+2. Commencement